Amy Sherald: Outwin Boochever prize

-Sherald came to prominence in 2016 when her painting, Miss Everything (Unsuppressed Deliverance), won the National Portrait Gallery's Outwin Boochever Portrait Competition along with a $25,000 award.
+Sherald came to prominence in 2016 when her painting Miss Everything (Unsuppressed Deliverance) won the National Portrait Gallery's Outwin Boochever Portrait Competition along with a $25,000 award.
 The competition noted that "Sherald creates innovative, dynamic portraits that, through color and form, confront the psychological effects of stereotypical imagery on African-American subjects".
 She was the first woman and first African American to win the competition.
 Sherald's Miss Everything was selected among 2,500 other entries.

 As with other paintings, Sherald shot a long photography session to capture the image she wanted to paint from—only after an hour did the sitter relax into the pictured pose.
-Sherald said the painting was inspired by Alice in Wonderland, noting the dress and the teacup, and said her work often “starts in a place of fantasy”, here lending itself to the possibility of “being seen as more than the color of your skin”.
+Sherald said the painting was inspired by Alice in Wonderland, noting the dress and the teacup, and said her work often "starts in a place of fantasy", here lending itself to the possibility of "being seen as more than the color of your skin".

 First Lady portrait

 The year after Sherald won the Outwin Boochever Portrait Competition, she was chosen by First Lady Michelle Obama to paint her official portrait for the National Portrait Gallery.
 Obama recounted an immediate connection upon meeting Sherald, feeling "blown away by the boldness of her colors and the uniqueness of her subject matter" as well as Sherald's personal presence: "Within the first few minutes of our conversation, I knew she was the one for me."

-Sherald's creative process began as soon as she learned she'd received the commission, looking up every image of Michelle Obama she could find on the internet.
-The Obama portrait was a departure for Sherald who had never taken a directed commission before, but in other respects her approach remained the same.
-She sought to avoid creating a painting that was similar to Obama's "public entity," and instead develop one that was more "private and intimate."
-Sherald set up photography sessions in D.C. and went through many dresses with Obama's stylist Meredith Koop, with a relatively casual, sleeveless maxi dress from Michelle Smith's Spring 2017 collection for American fashion line Milly as the final selection.
+Sherald's creative process began as soon as she learned she had received the commission, looking up every image of Michelle Obama she could find on the internet.
+The Obama portrait was a departure for Sherald, who had never taken a directed commission before, but in other respects her approach remained the same.
+She sought to avoid creating a painting that was similar to Obama's "public entity", and instead develop one that was more "private and intimate".
+Sherald set up photography sessions in D.C. and went through many dresses with Obama's stylist Meredith Koop, the final selection being a relatively casual, sleeveless maxi dress from Michelle Smith's Spring 2017 collection for American fashion line Milly.
 For Sherald, the dress connected to the black history of quilting, like those of Gee's Bend.
 Elements of the portrait have been noted by art critics to have been influenced by Gustav Klimt, in particular the Portrait of Adele Bloch-Bauer I. One commentator noted the similarity to fashion designed by Klimt's muse Emilie Louise Flöge.

 National Portrait Gallery visitors view First Lady Michelle Obama.

-Unveiled in 2018, Sherald's portrait and Kehinde Wiley's painting of Barack Obama made them the first African-American artists to make official presidential portraits at the National Portrait Gallery; notably they both were also artists who early on prioritized African-American portraiture.
+Unveiled in 2018, Sherald's portrait and Kehinde Wiley's painting of Barack Obama made them the first African-American artists to make official presidential portraits at the National Portrait Gallery; notably, they both were also artists who early on prioritized African-American portraiture.
 Holland Cotter noted in a review that they also both blend fact and fiction in their portraiture.
 The portraits drew high numbers of visitors to the National Portrait Gallery.